We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 NordicTrack is a home gym company offering a range of treadmills for people wishing to exercise at home.
 The treadmills have different features and allow individuals to access workout programs through iFit membership — an online, interactive, personal training program.
 The company also manufactures ellipticals, rowing machines, and exercise bikes.

 This article explores what to look for in a treadmill and the benefits of treadmills for home workouts.
-It also reviews some products available for purchase on NordicTrack’s website and discusses some safety considerations and alternative brands.
+It also reviews some products on NordicTrack’s website and discusses some safety considerations and alternative brands.

 People may consider purchasing a treadmill for home workouts for many reasons, including: